fayez-nazzal/TestGPT/README.md

 # TestGPT

-TestGPT is an open source tool that uses OpenAI API to automatically generate unit tests for your codebase.
-It helps save time and improve the quality of your code by generating tests that cover a large number of use cases.
+A command-line tool that uses OpenAI API to automatically generate unit tests for your files.

 ![image](https://user-images.githubusercontent.com/49946791/219856357-57a55c11-208b-4df3-ad10-ffc465e9d549.gif)